msg-systems/holmes-extractor/README.md

 1. The query document or query phrase is parsed and a number of **phraselets** are derived from it.
 Single-word phraselets are extracted for every word (or subword in German) with its own meaning within the query phrase apart from a handful of stop words defined within the semantic matching helper (`SemanticMatchingHelper.topic_matching_phraselet_stop_lemmas`), which are consistently ignored throughout the whole process.
-2. Two-word or **relation** phraselets are extracted wherever certain grammatical structures are found.
+2. Two-word or **relation** phraselets are extracted from the query document or query phrase wherever certain grammatical structures are found.
 The structures that trigger two-word phraselets differ from language to language but typically include verb-subject, verb-object and noun-adjective pairs as well as verb-noun and noun-noun relations spanning prepositions.
 Each relation phraselet has a parent (governor) word or subword and a child (governed) word or subword.
 The relevant phraselet structures for a given language are defined in `SemanticMatchingHelper.phraselet_templates`.
 3. Both types of phraselet are assigned a **frequency factor** expressing how common or rare its word or words are in the corpus.
 Frequency factors are determined using a logarithmic calculation and range from 0.0 (very common) to 1.0 (very rare).
 Each word within a relation phraselet is also assigned its own frequency factor.
 4. Phraselet templates where the parent word belongs to a closed word class, e.g. prepositions, can be defined as 'reverse_only'.
-This signals that matching with derived templates should only be attempted starting from the child word rather than from the parent word as normal.
+This signals that matching with derived phraselets should only be attempted starting from the child word rather than from the parent word as normal.
 Phraselets are also defined as reverse-only when the parent word is one of a handful of words defined within the semantic matching helper (`SemanticMatchingHelper.topic_matching_reverse_only_parent_lemmas`) or when the frequency factor for the parent word is below the threshold for relation matching ( `relation_matching_frequency_threshold`, default: 0.25).
 These measures are necessary because matching on e.g. a parent preposition would lead to a large number of potential matches that would take a lot of resources to investigate: it is better to start investigation from the less frequent word within a given relation.
 5. All single-word phraselets are matched against the document corpus.
 6. Normal [structural matching](#how-it-works-structural-matching) is used to match against the document corpus all relation phraselets that are not set to reverse-matching.
 7. Reverse matching starts at all words in the corpus that match a relation phraselet child word.
 Every word governing one of these words is a potential match for the corresponding relation phraselet parent word, so structural matching is attempted starting at all these parent words.
-Reverse matching is only attempted for reverse-only relation phraselets where the child word's frequency factor is above the threshold for relation matching ( `relation_matching_frequency_threshold`, default: 0.25).
+Reverse matching is only attempted for relation phraselets where the child word's frequency factor is above the threshold for relation matching ( `relation_matching_frequency_threshold`, default: 0.25).
 8. If either the parent or the child word of a relation template has a frequency factor above a configurable threshold (`embedding_matching_frequency_threshold`, default: 0.5), matching at all of those words where the relation template has not already been matched is retried using embeddings at the other word within the relation.
 A pair of words is then regarded as matching when their mutual cosine similarity is above `initial_question_word_embedding_match_threshold` (default: 0.7) in situations where the document word has an initial question word in its phrase or `word_embedding_match_threshold` (default: 0.8) in all other situations.
 9. The set of structural matches collected up to this point is filtered to cover cases where the same